David Ortiz: 2000

 By 2000, with the Twins coming off three consecutive seasons of over 90 losses, Ortiz's bat could not be buried in the minor leagues much longer.
-After playing only sparingly during the seasons first two months, by June 2000 he finally established himself as an MLB regular.
+After playing only sparingly during the season's first two months, by June 2000 he finally established himself as an MLB regular.
 However, Ortiz played primarily at designated hitter as manager Kelly stuck with the veteran Ron Coomer at first base.
 When Ortiz homered on June 9 against the Milwaukee Brewers, it was his first MLB home run in more than a year.
 On September 7, he hit his first major league grand slam at Fenway Park against Boston Red Sox pitcher Ramón Martínez, one of his childhood heroes from the Dominican Republic.
 As his playing time increased, his stats improved.
 Despite his slow start, he finished at .282 with 10 home runs and 63 RBI.
 His 36 doubles were second on the team to Matt Lawton's 44, despite Ortiz having almost 200 fewer plate appearances.
 Ortiz's .364 on-base percentage was fourth on the team among players with more than 100 plate appearances.